Have you ever tried to crowd-source a solution for your dog’s behavior issues?

 Training equipment that uses aversives (unpleasant feelings or experiences) does not make you a better trainer, nor does it make a dog a better learner.

-Generally speaking, these types of aversive tools are unnecessary and potentially dangerous in un-experienced hands.
+Generally speaking, these types of aversive tools that use positive punishment are unnecessary and potentially dangerous in un-experienced hands.

 But this is not to say these methods never have their place.
 They can, for example, assist in situations that could otherwise cause a dog to become injured or die if a problem behavior is not changed quickly.